-For any equipment rental operator, there is the necessary struggle of managing asset life cycles in order to optimize the balance between for customer satisfaction, reliability, and cost control.
+For any equipment rental operator, there is the necessary struggle of managing asset life cycles in order to optimize the balance for customer satisfaction, reliability, and cost control.
 This often comes hand in hand with a company’s asset replacement strategies – namely disposing older assets and replacing them with a fresh machine.

 Over the course of the last 15 years, the notion of rehabbing assets has taken hold as a mechanism for extending rental useful life at a reasonable cost.
 However, along the way, the idea of investing in your assets has taken many forms and with the use of a wide range of vocabulary: refurbishment, repair, remanufacture, recondition etc. It can all become confusing when the terms may or may not have different meanings and when they are used interchangeably.
 The range of outcomes can vary from fresh paint / tires to a complete overhaul of the machine inclusive of a new engine and extended warranty.
 In this report, we will study the current accepted standards for reconditioning along with the added value these programs can bring to rental companies.